uo-lca/CalRecycleLCA/FrontEnd/help/README.md

 ### Customizing Help

-* layout.html is a mustache template file for html generation in the help web site.
+* layout.html is a mustache template file for all html file generation.

 It contains references to css files in home.
 These can be modified to customize help page style.